swenyang/react-iscroll/README.md

 A declarative, efficient, and flexible JavaScript library for building user interfaces.

 ## React-IScroll
 Since [iScroll][] doesn't provide [React][] version, I found it's very inconvenient to make iScroll work with React.
-So I decided to write a React component encapsulating iScroll library.
+So I decided to write a React component encapsulating iScroll.

 ## How to Use
 Install from npm: